effector/effector/docs/api/effector/createStore.md

 1. `defaultState` (_State_): Default state
 2. `config` (_Object_): Optional configuration
    - `name` (_String_): Name for the store.
 Babel plugin can set it from the variable name, if not passed explicitly in config.
+   - `updateFilter` (_Function_): Function which prevent store from update when returns `false`.
+Accepts update as first argument and current state as second argument.
+Redundant for most cases since store already ensure that update is not `undefined` and not equal (`!==`) to current state

 **Returns**